MarvNC/yomitan-dictionaries/readme.md

 released in 2021, which was then OCRed and neatly formatted thanks to [Andy Burke ](https://github.com/andycburke).
 Thanks to Michel who converted it for Yomichan.

+#### Sinica

+Find `[ZH Freq] Sinica` in the [dictionary collection](#dictionary-collection).

+> Optional: a frequency dictionary based on a Taiwan corpus.
+The website was horribly outdated,
+> scraping it yielded only ~11k unique entries.
+Only useful if the user remembers the frequency
+> values will be much lower than other freq dicts

 ## Hanzi

 See [Yomichan CSS for Kanji Dictionaries](#yomichan-css-for-kanji-dictionaries) for CSS used to